benjaminselfridge/model-checking/doc/ModelChecking2.md

 Consider two processes, P0 and P1, which are running corresponding programs.
-Suppose that each program has a *critical section*, and if P0 and P1 are every both in their critical sections, bad things can happen.
+Suppose that each program has a *critical section*, and if P0 and P1 are ever both in their critical sections, bad things can happen.
 The property that both processes cannot execute their critical sections simultaneously is called *mutual exclusion*.